-The performance results for Update queries follow those for Select queries.
-The cost of privacy checking is relatively more significant in the case of Update queries because of the reduced cost of update operations that modify few tuples, and the extra cost of maintaining the choice and signature-date tables.
+The performance results for update queries follow those for select queries.
+The cost of privacy checking is relatively more significant in the case of update queries because of the reduced cost of update operations when modifying few tuples, and the extra cost of maintaining the choice and signature-date tables.
 For example, inserting a tuple in the primary table requires also inserting the corresponding tuples in choice and signature-date tables.
-Similarly to the case of Select queries, the cost to ensuring privacy is compensated by the performance gains associated with the operations that do not need to be executed because their privacy check fails.
+This cost is compensated by the performance gains associated with the operations that do not need to be executed because their privacy check fails.